kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 ```

 Application or Integration System can set optional `instanceAuthRequestInputSchema` field with a JSON schema with parameters needed during Service Class provisioning.
 The values provided by User are validated against the JSON schema.

-### Example request credentials flow

-1. User connects Application `foo` with single Package `bar` which contain few API and Event Definitions.
-The Package has `instanceAuthRequestInputSchema` defined.
-1. User selects Service Class `foo` and Service Plan `bar`.
-1. User provides required input (defined by `instanceAuthRequestInputSchema`) and provisions selected Service Plan.
-1. Runtime Agent calls Director with `requestPackageInstanceAuth`, passing user input.
-1. Director validates user input against `instanceAuthRequestInputSchema`.
-When the user input is valid, a new `PackageInstanceAuth` within Package `foo` is created.
-   a.
-If `defaultInstanceAuth` for Package `foo` is defined, the newly created `PackageInstanceAuth` is filled with credentials from `defaultInstanceAuth` value.
-The status is set to `SUCCEEDED`.
-   b.
-If `defaultInstanceAuth` for Package `foo` is not defined, the `PackageInstanceAuth` waits in `PENDING` state until Application does `setPackageInstanceAuth`.
-Then the status is set to `SUCCEEDED`.
-1. After fetching valid credentials for Service Instance by Runtime, Service Instance is set to `READY` state.